-- 1. Demonstrate knowledge of conceptual and theoretical frameworks of marketing. - 2.
-Analyze environmental factors and their impact on marketing activities. - 3.
-Identify and analyze marketing opportunities and challenges facing an organization. - 4.
-Analyze an organization's marketing strategy and identify appropriate and inappropriate marketing alternatives. - 5.
-Exhibit an ability to collect, process, and analyze consumer data to make informed marketing decisions. - 6.
-Analyze cases related to marketing mix, consumer behavior, social media, international marketing, marketing strategy and marketing research and draw lessons for marketing managers in the Middle East. - 7.
-Demonstrate professional ability to collaborate and to communicate foundation concepts in personal, group and mass communication contexts. - 8.
-Write and present a marketing plan based on sound regulatory framework and business ethics.
+- 1) Describe knowledge of conceptual and theoretical frameworks of marketing. - 2) Identify marketing opportunities and challenges for an organization. - 3) Analyze an organization's marketing strategy and identify appropriate marketing alternatives. - 4) Exhibit an ability to collect, process, and analyze consumer data to make informed marketing decisions. - 5) Analyze cases related to marketing mix, consumer behavior, social media, international marketing, marketing strategy, and marketing research and draw lessons for marketing managers in the Middle East. - 6) Demonstrate professional and ethical ability to collaborate and to communicate in personal and group settings using latest communication tools.